-Note: In order to compete in any TAP sanctioned event, you must have a minimum of 6 matches played during the last 16 weeks before the tournament cut-off date and scored in the National data base to participate.
+Note: In order to compete in any TAP nationally sanctioned event, you must have a minimum of 6 matches played during the last 16 weeks before the tournament cut-off date and scored in the National data base to participate.
 You must also be an active "playing" member during the session in which the event is being held.
-You must also have 10 Lifetime matches in the format/product you are playing in.